shanibider/React-Code-Practice-Projects/README.md

 - Understand ES6 features such as let, const, arrow functions, and spread syntax.
 - Explore higher-order functions, array methods (map, filter, reduce), and object-oriented programming in JavaScript.

-Feel free to explore each code practice and enhance your skills in various JavaScript technologies.:😊👩‍💻💻
+Feel free to explore each code practice and enhance your skills in various JavaScript technologies😊👩‍💻💻